Assessment in Rehabilitation.

 The Oxford English Dictionary describes the usual meaning of the verb, to assess, as being to “evaluate or estimate the nature, ability, or quality of” something.
 [OED] Rehabilitation has subverted and extended the original meaning of the verb, to assess, which was related entirely to a financial process for calculating how much tax a person should pay.
 In rehabilitation, clinicians use both the verb and the noun almost interchangeably with ‘to measure’.
-In addition, the words have taken on meanings similar to ‘to diagnose’ and ‘diagnosis’ in medicine.
+In addition, the words have taken on meanings like ‘to diagnose’ and ‘diagnosis’ in medicine.
 This page disentangles the various processes encompassed in a rehabilitation assessment and considers the goals of an assessment.
 It shows that both measurement and assessment, as used in rehabilitation, involve collecting data and that the difference is in the purposes.
 Measurement quantifies against a standard; assessment discovers underlying causes and consequences.

-All healthcare is a problem-solving activity that aims to improve the duration and quality of people’s lives.
+All healthcare is a problem-solving activity aiming to improve people’s quality of life or duration.
 All problem-solving starts with someone acquiring data to clarify the person’s problems and determine the causes and how the assessor might resolve them.
 Rehabilitation is no different from all healthcare in that aspect.
-As I have said elsewhere, rehabilitation differs in two fundamental ways from most other healthcare.
+However, as I have said elsewhere, rehabilitation differs fundamentally from most other healthcare.
 Its analytic framework uses the biopsychosocial model of illness (here).
-It focuses on activities and how the person interacts with their environment, rather than on pathology, what is abnormal within the body.
+It focuses on activities and how the person interacts with their environment rather than pathology, an abnormality within the body.
 It is an open rather than a closed problem-solving process.

 Rehabilitation is not immune to this problem.
 Teams can become obsessed with collecting standardised data, often with no better reason than ‘our professional standards require us to do this’ or a consensus guideline suggests it.
-Ironically, the focus on collecting data in great detail about a few small domains of a patient’s situation may result in nothing known about significant and vital areas of the biopsychosocial model.
-And incidental and irrelevant abnormalities may be detected.
+Ironically, the focus on collecting data in detail about a few domains of a patient’s situation may be associated with having no information about other significant and vital areas of the biopsychosocial model.
+Incidental and irrelevant abnormalities may be detected.
 It is usually better to have some knowledge about every domain, albeit in less detail.

 Therefore the starting point must be, what are the assessment goals in rehabilitation?
 Why should we bother?
 There are goals, and we should worry, but only sufficiently to achieve the goals.